Symbolic Model Construction for Saturated Constrained Horn Clauses: Introduction

-A failed proof attempt of some conjecture or undesired run points either to a bug in the model, conjecture or in the modelled system.
+A failed proof attempt of some conjecture or undesired run points to a bug.
 In this case investigation of the cause of the unexpected result or behavior is crucial.
-Building an explicit model of the situation that can then be effectively queried is an important means towards a repair.
-This is exactly the contribution of this paper: We show how to build explicit models out of saturated CHC clause sets that can then be effectively queried, i.e., clauses can be effectively evaluated with respect to the model.
+Building a model of the situation that can then be effectively queried is an important means towards a repair.
+However, some algorithms for CHCs, e.g.\ hierarchic superposition, which boils down to hierarchic ordered resolution in the context of CHCs, do not return a model that can be effectively queried if a proof attempt fails, in general.
+If so, queries are still restricted to ground clauses~\cite{DBLP:journals/jacm/BasinG01}.